Ferret-Proofing Your Home

 The laundry room and kitchen should be kept off limits.
 These rooms are practically impossible to ferret-proof and are filled with dangers, such as getting stuck behind or shut in large appliances, ingesting chemicals or fiberglass insulation, and appliance fans that can turn on and injure or kill your ferret.

 Before you let him run free, do your best to block up all small openings.
 This is an essential step in ferret-proofing your home.
 Make sure all cabinets, drawers, and doors are closed tight and there are no large gaps.
 If cabinet doors do not close securely, you may need to attach child-proof locks (one of my ferrets, Panda, loved to open cabinet and closet doors.
 She would lay down on her side and scratch at the bottom corner of the door until it opened).
 Check to be sure he can’t get into cabinets from under the ledges.
 Check for any openings or holes that could lead into the walls or to the outside.
 If any opening beneath a door or window is more than an inch, your ferret may try to squeeze underneath.
 Floor vents and air returns are also dangerous.
 Even if he can’t fit through them, he may be able to pull them off if they are not secured tightly.

 Electrical cords are often seen as chew toys for ferrets.
 The best solution is to keep them out of reach or to enclose them in special cable or cord covers.
 If that is not doable, you could try wrapping the cords in aluminum foil.
 Ferrets generally don’t like chewing on foil.

-Besides tunneling in furniture, ferrets also love to dig holes in the thin fabric under sofas, chairs and mattresses.
+Besides tunneling in furniture, ferrets also love to dig holes in the thin fabric under sofas, chairs, and mattresses.
 They can then get up into the furniture.
-If your ferret ingests foam or stuffing, intestinal blockage can occur.
+If your ferret ingests foam or stuffing, an intestinal blockage can occur.